 With a background in music, dance, and choreography, director Trish Sie brings a fresh, inventive, energetic approach to filmmaking.
 Her passion for playfulness and innovation characterizes her acclaimed signature style.
 Known for not taking ANYTHING too seriously, she brings humor and a whimsical approach to storytelling, characters, movement, timing, music, and space.

 After a decade as a professional dancer, championship ballroom competitor and choreographer, Trish dove into filmmaking in 2006, when she created, directed, and produced her first official music video: “Here It Goes Again,” with her brother’s band, OK Go.
-The band rehearsed on treadmills for ten days at Trish’s dance studio in Orlando, Florida, then Trish shot the video in a single uncut take, using a friend’s borrowed camera and hanging Home Depot tarps over the mirrors.
+After rehearsing on treadmills for ten days at her dance studio in Orlando, Florida, Trish shot the video in a single uncut take, using a friend’s borrowed camera.

-That treadmill video earned Trish and the band a Grammy Award for best short-form music video, and since then, Trish’s other groundbreaking concepts and direction with the rock band OK Go have produced some of the most universally heralded and ubiquitously downloaded music videos of all time.
+That treadmill video earned Trish and the band a Grammy Award for best short-form music video, and since then, Trish’s other groundbreaking concepts and direction with the rock band OK Go have produced some of the most universally heralded music videos of all time.